EDUCATION

 • Loyalty

-Of course, every education provider—and program—is unique, and yours might differ slightly.
+Of course, every education provider—and program—is unique, and your student journey might differ slightly.

 Breaking down the student journey in this way can help you understand the student experience better and help you identify challenges and opportunities.